renzhuzhang/renzhu-zhang.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a postdoctoral fellow for the STRAND Marsden project (2021-2024) at the University of Otago, modelling the changes in climate-change flooding-related risks and how these risks may affect residential property values and the financial stability of New Zealand.
+Currently, I am a postdoctoral fellow for the *STRAND Marsden project* [(Link)](https://blogs.otago.ac.nz/strandproject/) (2021-2024) at the University of Otago, modelling the changes in climate-change flooding-related risks and how these risks may affect residential property values and the financial stability of New Zealand.

 University of Otago is also where I finish my PhD thesis entitled `"Climate Risks in Financial Institutions"`, under the supervision of:
 * Professor Ivan Diaz-Rainey, *Griffith University, AU*  [(Homepage)](https://experts.griffith.edu.au/40505-ivan-diazrainey)